Chronology of Antonio López García

 Exhibits again individually in New York, but this time in the gallery that represents him, Marlborough-where will be counted the occasions in which he will show his work individually-.
 This show will be also shown a few months later at the London headquarters of the gallery

 Plays the leading role in a film shot in his own house under the direction of Víctor Erice, The Quince Tree Sun, which depicts his creative process.
 Many people from his inner circle appear in the movie; several members of his family and close friends.
 This film, which will be premiered in 1992, harvests great reviews and awards, among which stands out the Jury Prize of the Cannes Film Festival (1992).

-Participate in another reality.
-Companions in Madrid , a group exhibition, organized by the Humanism and Democracy Foundation with the collaboration of Caja Madrid, curated by Javier Tusell and María José Salazar, in which his work is shown alongside that of his colleagues and friends, both from the a realistic and abstract aspect, which represented a turning point in the understanding of figurative painting made in Madrid since the 1950s.
+Antonio takes part in a group exhibition, Otra Realidad.
+Compañeros en Madrid, curated by Javier Tusell and María José Salazar, in which his work is exhibited together with that of his colleagues and friends, who practiced both figurative and abstract trends.
+This show, organized by Fundación Humanismo y Democracia with the collaboration of Caja Madrid, marks a turning point in the understanding of the figurative painting done in Madrid from the fifties onward.

 They give him the Tomás Francisco Prieto Prize from the Madrid Mint, to which he had to respond with a series of coins in gold, silver and bronze, choosing a man and a hare as the motifs on each side of the coins.

 In May 1993, a large anthological exhibition was inaugurated at the Museo Nacional Centro de Arte Reina Sofía , including 170 works, including paintings, sculptures and drawings.
 This sample supposes his definitive consecration, as much between the public as between the critic.

 He is named full Member of the Royal Academy of Fine Arts of San Fernando de Madrid.